torvalds/linux/Documentation/filesystems/locking.rst

 path (and thus calling into ->invalidate_folio) to block races between page cache invalidation and page cache filling functions (fault, read, ...).

-->releasepage() is called when the kernel is about to try to drop the buffers from the page in preparation for freeing it.
-It returns zero to indicate that the buffers are (or may be) freeable.
-If ->releasepage is zero, the kernel assumes that the fs has no private interest in the buffers.
+->release_folio() is called when the kernel is about to try to drop the buffers from the folio in preparation for freeing it.
+It returns false to indicate that the buffers are (or may be) freeable.
+If ->release_folio is NULL, the kernel assumes that the fs has no private interest in the buffers.

 ->freepage() is called when the kernel is done dropping the page from the page cache.